thijsrijkers/axolot/README.md

    To generate the key based on host details:
    ```bash
    go run main.go
   ```

-2. **Custom Key via Command Line**

-   You can also provide a already generated key when running the program.
+2. **Custom Key via Command Line**:  You can also provide a already generated key when booting the program.
 The key must be passed as a command-line argument.

     To set a custom key:
     ```bash